thehambeard/NWN2QuickItems/README.md

 # NWN2 QuickItems

+> [!WARNING]
-# WrathPatches is required!
+> WrathPatches is required!
 Install latest version via ModFinder!!!

 ## This is an OMM mod, use Modfinder to install!
 Unity Mod Manager (UMM) will not work.
-## If you used WotR Inventory Tweaks (Quick Cast).
-It is a separate mod.
-It can be kept or removed without harm.
 ## Completely save safe, can be installed/uninstalled mid playthrough.

+> [!WARNING]
-# DO NOT USE TOYBOX REFILL BELT SLOTS
+> DO NOT USE TOYBOX REFILL BELT SLOTS

+> [!WARNING]
-# THE LAST BELT SLOT IS USED AND ANYTHING PLACED IN IT WILL BE REPLACED BY THE ITEM USED BY QUICKITEMS.
+> THE LAST BELT SLOT IS USED AND ANYTHING PLACED IN IT WILL BE REPLACED BY THE ITEM USED BY QUICKITEMS.

 Features:
 *  Works nearly NWN2 Quick Cast but uses items instead.